Keynote Speakers

 Radu-Daniel Vatavu is a Professor of Computer Science at the University of Suceava, where he directs the Machine Intelligence and Information Visualization Research Laboratory.
 His research spans topics from Human-Computer Interaction, Ambient Intelligence, Augmented/Mixed Reality, Accessible Computing, and Interactive Media.
 In this landscape, he has focused prioritarily on enabling efficient interactions with computer systems, from large displays to personal mobile and wearable devices to mixed reality environments, that exploit natural interaction modalities.
 He is also interested in making computing more accessible to users of various abilities, and his work has often addressed interaction design for people with visual or motor impairments.
 His contributions have been recognized with numerous paper awards at CHI, ICMI, and IMX.

-Kori Inkpen - June 7, 2024
+Nathalie Henry Riche - June 7, 2024

 Achievement Unlocked: The Future of Human-AI Experiences